DylanLawless/switzerlandomics.github.io/contact.md

 **We are currently focused on building**.

-1. Stay in the loop via our mailing list:\\
+1. Stay in the loop via our mailing list.
+No spam, ever:\\
 **[Blog and Breakthroughs →](/assets/submission_mailing_list)**

 2. For anything else, contact us at [admin@switzerlandomics.ch](mailto:admin@switzerlandomics.ch), or reach out directly to the founder, Dylan Lawless: [dylan@switzerlandomics.ch](mailto:dylan@switzerlandomics.ch).